 Wear Something Nice

 Your cap and gown are mandatory, but even though you’re not going out to celebrate doesn’t mean that you can’t get dressed up underneath them.
 Wear your favorite feel-good party clothes, do your hair, and put on makeup and jewelry if you usually wear them for special occasions, so that you can look and feel your best.
 It might seem like a wasted effort since you’re not actually leaving the house, but you’ll feel better if you look your best and can celebrate your graduation to the fullest.

 Play Fun Games

-No celebration is complete without party games, so make sure you play some during your graduation party.
+No celebration is complete without party games, so make sure you play some during your virtual graduation party.
 You can involve all of your friends, family, and fellow graduates by playing an online or video game together remotely or by playing word or board games through your webcams.
 Whatever you decide, you’ll be able to have fun and create great memories of your graduation, despite all the restrictions in place.

 Bring Together Everyone You Can

 If you’re self-isolating or live far away from loved ones, then it can be hard to have a communal celebration.
 However, if you have roommates and you’re all healthy and not at risk, then bring them together for your graduation celebration.
 Make sure you take necessary precautions, such as putting out hand sanitizer and not sharing cups, so you can all have a great time together celebrating your graduation.

 Being unable to meet up with your classmates for one last laugh is tough, so it’s important that you let them know that you’re thinking of them during this trying time.
 Post class photos and favorite memories on social media sites and tag friends to let everyone know that you’re thinking of them and are proud of everything they’ve achieved.